 - Go for a long-term contract of 24 to 36 months to get the best electricity price in Texas for your home or business.

-- We expect pricing for 12-month contracts to increase throughout the Spring, with the highest rates in August 2021.
+- We expect pricing for 12-month contracts to follow the traditional pattern of higher fixed rate offers from May to August 2021.

 How Does Weather Impact TX Electric Prices?